graarh/golang-socketio/README.md

 golang implementation of [socket.io](http://socket.io) library, client and server

-You can check working chat server, based on this library, at http://funstream.tv
+You can check working chat server, based on caller library, at http://funstream.tv

 Examples directory contains simple client and server.